TL; DR: 11 Proven Stakeholder Communication Tactics

 Create a daily newsletter of 5 to 6 of the most important news related to your company, and your industry.
 Throw in some startup & technology related posts—Elon Musk’s part 2 of his manifesto would qualify for that—, for example, as well as an occasional post from product or engineering.
 Or the company blog.

-Treat it as a real newsletter and use perhaps the free plan of Mailchimp for that purpose.
+Treat it as a real newsletter and use perhaps the free plan of Mailchimp or basic plans of other email service providers for that purpose.
 You will need its analytic capabilities to optimize the newsletter over time.
 (You can do so by checking click-rates of popular links or run different headlines.)
 In other words: Be useful to your colleagues.

 Opening rates tend to be above 40% and can go higher if word gets around that the CxO level is actively reading the newsletter.
 Encourage people to provide you with interesting links, and point out to those contributors within the newsletter editions.
 Sometimes, you might be lucky and even start a friendly battle between individuals to provide useful links.
 To my experience, this exercise will not require more than 30 min per day.

 Product & Engineering Blog:

-Start blogging about your daily work to imporve stakeholder communication: Technologies, processes, methodologies, frameworks, in other words: How you manage to ship a high-quality product, day after day.
+Start blogging about your daily work to improve stakeholder communication: Technologies, processes, methodologies, frameworks, in other words: How you manage to ship a high-quality product, day after day.
 It greatly contributes to other components of the communication strategy sketched above if you can link to a detailed blog-post.

 A great example from Berlin is Zalando’s tech blog.
 A product & engineering blog is also a cornerstone of a great recruiting strategy, going hand-in-hand with regular events, thus crossing the chasm from online to face-to-face communication with like-minded people you would like to hire.